anoma/namada/documentation/docs/src/user-guide/wallet/an-introduction-to-namada-addresses.md

 # An introduction to Namada Addresses
 The purpose of the Namada wallet is to provide a user-interface to store and manage both keys and addresses.
-In this context, keys are (potentially) very large integers that have some meaning on an eliptic curve.
+[Technically speaking](https://vitalik.ca/general/2017/01/14/exploring_ecp.html), keys are just(potentially) very large integers that have some meaning on an eliptic curve.
+The wallet simply "remembers" these very large numbers on your behalf.
 Keys are the fundamental building blocks for accounts on Namada.
-Keys come in the form of *pairs* (secret and public), can be used to derive the **account address** (first 40 chars of the SHA256 hash of the public key).
+Keys come in the form of *pairs* (secret and public), and can be used to derive the **account address** (first 40 chars of the SHA256 hash of the public key).

 All accounts in Namada have a unique address, exactly one Validity Predicate and optionally any additional data in its dynamic storage sub-space.